Optimization approaches to quadrature: new characterizations of Gaussian quadrature on the line and quadrature with few nodes on plane algebraic curves, on the plane and in higher dimensions: New facts about Gaussian quadrature on the line

 \begin{proof} We observe that $w$ is a quadrature rule for $L$ since

 for all $i\in\{0,\dots,2d-1\}$.
 According to Definition \ref{eindeutig}, it remains to show that $\#N\le d$.
 But this follows from Lemmata \ref{lemma1} and \ref{lemma2}. \end{proof}

 The main result of this section is now the following characterization of the Gaussian quadrature rule for $L$.
 In disguised and slightly less general form, characterizations (b) and (d) appear already in the literature: Characterization (b) appears in \cite[Theorem 2.2.3(1)]{ds} and much more explicitly in \cite[Theorem 1]{rb}.
 Characterization (d) appears with a completely different proof in the first paragraph of the note on Page 497 in \cite{dst}.
 To the best of our knowledge, characterization (c) seems to be previously unknown despite the fact that Gaussian quadrature rules have been investigated for over two hundred years now.
 Note also that one could easily add a lot of other equivalent new characterizations by choosing various other penalty functions $f$.
-As an example, we have included characterization (e).